|

 Home Office List 1892-1895.

-assistant to James Billington on 13 occasions and acted as chief executioner on
+to James Billington on 13 occasions and acted as chief executioner on two

-two occasions, both at Stafford.
-His last execution in England should have been
+occasions, both at Stafford.
+His last execution in England should

-the Gaol and got in a cab with a prostitute who stole his wallet after having
+got in a cab with a prostitute who stole his wallet after having sex with him.

-no longer employ him as we not on the Home Office List.
+no longer employ him as he was not on the Home Office List.

 William